Dhruvrajsinh21/Gas_App/README.md

 # Gas Utility Company Service Management

-This is a Django application designed to provide consumer services for gas utilities and also as mentioned in the problem statement we are facing high volume request so I have used **Celery-Redis** for scaling and managing that.
-The application allows customers to submit service requests, track the status of their requests, and view their account information.
-Additionally, it provides customer support representatives with tools to manage service requests and provide support to customers.
+This Django application provides consumer services for gas utilities.
+It allows customers to submit service requests, track their status, and view account information.
+Due to **high request volume**, **Celery-Redis** is used for scaling and managing tasks efficiently.
+Customer support representatives can also manage service requests and assist customers.

 ---